-Foxhill Lodge used to be a barn on a busy working farm but has been sympathetically converted to offer gorgeously modern and well-equipped holiday accommodation for 8 people.
+Foxhill Lodge used to be a barn on a busy working farm but has been sympathetically converted to offer gorgeously modern and well-equipped holiday accommodation for 10 people.
 The location, deep in the Blackdown Hills AONB on the Somerset and Devon border is absolutely stunning; the views are breathtaking and stretch for miles and miles, a rolling landscape of open fields and wooded hillsides.
-With a heated outdoor pool for use from May to September, a hot tub, BBQ lodge and breeze hut, you can't fail to be anything but relaxed when you stay here, whether it's a week long holiday or just a short break in the country.
+With a heated outdoor pool and breeze hut for use from Easter to November*, a hot tub, BBQ lodge and children's play area, you can't fail to be anything but relaxed when you stay here, whether it's a week long holiday or just a short break in the country.

 The nearby market towns of Honiton, Tiverton and Wellington are great for a few hours spent browsing around the independent shops and stopping for a bite to eat in one of the many cafes, inns or teashops; catch the hustle and bustle of a farmer's market and buy some of the finest local produce - bread, eggs, meat, cheese, jams and pickles.
 If you go down to the canal basin in Tiverton you can board a horse drawn barge and enjoy a leisurely trip on the waters; when you get back have a cream tea at The Canal Tea Rooms and Garden, or have a drink on the Duck's Ditty Floating Cafe Bar.
 Nearby is Knightshayes Court, a beautiful Victorian country house set in quintessential English parkland, owned by the National Trust.
 If you fancy a stroll through traditional apple orchards and a look round a rural life museum, go to Sheppy's Cider at Bradford-on-Tone.

-You could spend a day exploring the Quantock Hills, maybe see some of it on horseback with Quantock Trekking, or take a picnic and enjoy it after a climb to Wills Neck, the highest point in the hills.
-Head to Exmoor and go to Tarr Steps, walk up over the cliff to Culbone Church or along the river at Watersmeet; ride the Victorian cliff railway at Lynton and Lynmouth, take the kids to Exmoor Zoo.
+You could spend a day exploring the Quantock Hills, maybe see some of it on horseback with Quantock Trekking, or take a picnic and enjoy at the summit of Wills Neck, the highest point in the hills.
+Head to Exmoor and cross the ancient clapper birdge at Tarr Steps, walk up over the cliff to Culbone Church or along the river at Watersmeet; ride the Victorian cliff railway at Lynton and Lynmouth, take the kids to Exmoor Zoo.
 Summer holidays just aren't complete without a trip to the seaside and besides the Somerset Coast, the beaches of East Devon and West Dorset are within easy reach of Foxhill Lodge.
-Go fossil hunting at Charmouth, play on the sands at Sidmouth, visit the marine aquarium, play crazy golf or try your hand at mackerel fishing at Lyme Regis.
+Go fossil hunting at Charmouth, play on the sands at Sidmouth, visit the marine aquarium, play crazy golf, or try your hand at mackerel fishing at Lyme Regis.